 A helping hand

 Taking a proactive approach in managing your money is extremely important - and there’s no more effective way to do this than by budgeting.
 Here at thinkmoney, we understand how difficult it can be to manage your money when you have so many outgoings to juggle.
-That’s why we created the thinkmoney Personal Account to help make life a little simpler.
+That’s why we created the thinkmoney Managed Current Account to help make life a little simpler.